In the majority of cases, switching doesn't require much equipment to be installed.

 When connecting your BT Smart Hub, plug the broadband cable with grey connectors into your Hub and the other end into your master phone socket.
 Depending on your socket type, you might need to use a filter.

 Virgin Media runs on its own cable network, therefore it’s common when switching from another provider that you will need a new cable line installed in your home.
+This is something an engineer will have to visit to set up.

 Included in the kit is everything you need to get setup as well as step-by-step instructions to help.